NicolasMurphy/appointment_tracker/journal.md

     Goals:
         - Fix htmlspecialchars for ' and other symbols
         - Create client and caregiver tables to be referenced by id in the appointments table
+            - client (name, email, phone number, address)
+            - caregiver (name, email, phone number, address, pay rate)
             - CRUD for client and caregiver
         - nav
+        - 15 minute increments for time
+        - CRUD for services (service name, description, rate)
+        - Billing report, Payroll report
-        - styling
+        - styling - tailwind, table (calendar later)
         - authentication
         -
     Notes: